rhilde-dev/ECE230-Lab09/README.md

 ### In plain English describe the function and use of a multiplexer.

+The function and use of a multiplexer is to provide logic for selecting a combination of multiple inputs and output something based on what is chosen.

 ### In plain English describe the function and use of a demultiplexer.

+The function and use of a demultiplexer is to provide logic for selecting one input and output a combination of multiple outputs based on what is chosen.

 ### What other uses might these circuits have?
 (Think Shannon’s)

+These circuits be used to represent any boolean circuit using Shannon's Expansion Theorem.